materialsvirtuallab/materialsvirtuallab.github.io/publishing.md

 ## Proofing

 After your paper is accepted, you will be asked to review the proofs before the final article is published.
-This is your chance to catch any errors.
+This is your last chance to catch any errors.
 Here is a checklist of everything you need to check:
 * Spelling and grammar.
 This will be the responsibility of not just the lead author, but also all co-authors.
 * All equations.
 * All figures.
 * Acknowledgements.
 Double check the funding acknowledgements one more time, especially the grant or award number.
 This is absolutely critical.
 If this is wrong, the work is effectively non-existent as far as the funder is concerned and you are putting your funding in jeopardy.
+When in doubt, check with your advisor and his fund manager.

 # Recommended readings